Skip to content

 If you have ever tried to do this in Google Sheets with VLOOKUP and IMPORTRANGE formulas referencing six different tabs... yeah.
 You know why this matters.

-The formula field is powerful but I will not pretend it is intuitive.
-It uses a syntax that is sort of like Excel but not exactly, and some functions behave differently than you would expect.
-I spent 20 minutes debugging a DATETIME_DIFF formula that turned out to need a specific date format I was not using.
+The formula field is powerful but I won't pretend it's intuitive.
+It uses a syntax that's sort of like Excel but not exactly, and some functions behave differently than you would expect.
+I spent 20 minutes debugging a DATETIME_DIFF formula that turned out to need a specific date format I wasn't using.
 There is a learning curve here, especially for rollups and lookups across linked records.
-Once you get it, it is great.
-Getting there is the annoying part.
+Once you get it, it's great.
+Getting there's the annoying part.

 Pricing -- And Why People Are Frustrated